zentralopensource/nekobus/README.md

 HTTP Method: `POST`

-The *finished tag* is set on the device in Zentral.
+The *started tag* is removed and the *finished tag* is set on the device in Zentral.

 ```
 curl -s -XPOST -H "Authorization: Bearer $THE_NEKOBUS_TOKEN" \